radhikakhetan/groovy/README.md

 Input:  125

-Output: One hundred and twenty five
+Output: one hundred and twenty five